 The IUCN Red List has listed salps as Not Evaluated as this gelatinous species of animal is abundant in the Southern Ocean.
 There is no sign of them coming close to extinction or being endangered.

 Salps are barrel-shaped or cylindrical and have semi-transparent bodies.
 They are often found on beaches and seashores and are mistaken for jellyfish.
 The salp anatomy is intriguing, to say the least.

-Salps have a varying size which can change from birth to adulthood.
-They can grow from a 0-4 in (0-10 cm).
+Salps have varying sizes which can change from birth to adulthood.
+They can grow from 0-4 in (0-10 cm).
 The Thetys vagina or the twin sailed salp is the largest solitary species of salps and can grow up to a length of 13 in (33 cm)/

 Due to a lack of data deficiency, an accurate weight count of salps is not known.